 Please, be aware that ZorgTTP software is not

 free of charge.
 The costs depend on several factors.
 More information on ZorgTTP, their services and contact details can be found on https://www.zorgttp.nl

 Described below are the steps required to install and work with the ZorgTTP ‘Doel en Receive Module’ (DRM) software in your DRE workspace.

 Only a workspace Owner can install the software and open up internet ports which are necessary to install and use the DRM.

 - ZorgTTP will provide the DRM software through a personalized download link, which you will receive by email.
 To open the link, use the password ZorgTTP has sent to you by SMS.
 You can now download the DRM software (zip file), including a manual how to install the DRM.

 - Upload the DRM software (zip file) to your workspace.
 See Data Upload on how to upload files to your workspace.

 - Go to the External Access tab in your workspace.
 You’ll need to open up internet ports to the ZorgTTP server, as well as to LetsEncrypt and QuoVadis.
 At this moment, only static IP addresses can be whitelisted.
 Fortunately, the ZorgTTP server has a static IP address: see below.
 See Opening up ports on how to open up internet ports.
 Open up the port to the ZorgTTP server.

 Access to QuoVadis

-- DigiCert and QuoVadis don't have static IP addresses, in addition anDREa will have to tweak the DNS configuration.
-Please create a ticket for anDREa with the mention of ZorgTTP setup and DigiCert/QuoVadis IP addresses.
+- LetsEncrypt and QuoVadis don't have static IP addresses, so in addition anDREa will have to tweak the DNS configuration.
+Please create a ticket for anDREa with the mention of ZorgTTP setup and LetsEncrypt/QuoVadis IP addresses.